-CBD can be consumed in a variety of ways.
-All bodies are different with receptors that respond to cannabinoids and forms of consumption differently.
 It may take time to find the right dose and consumption method that fits your desired effects or needs, so we wanted to break down the ways to consume CBD, so you can find what works best for you!
 In this article, we’re going to outline a few of the different ways to use CBD, so you can experience all of the benefits of CBD without any stress or confusion.

 Administration – Blood vessels in the mouth and under the tongue absorb the compound.
 Fill the dropper to desired amount, drop oil directly under the tongue, hold for 30-40 seconds before swallowing.
 For consistency, it’s best to avoid eating immediately before or after when using a CBD tincture.